Physician Assistant Studies Department

 By design, the program offers seven required core rotations in the clinical year, as well as two electives focusing on students' specific interests.
 A notable strength of the program is the tremendous support it has received from the regional healthcare community, with our students being hosted at a wide variety of clinical sites within a 50-60 mile radius of campus.

 Furthermore, the program has superior physical space in the new Science and Allied Health Building, which was designed to host a gross anatomy laboratory, standardized patient suites, trauma simulation room, skills laboratory, and a dedicated classroom.
 In total, the program has over 18,000 square feet assigned to it in the 58,000 square feet building.
-The program is also designed to have working relationships with other programs on campus, including Biomedical Sciences, Medical Technology and Athletic Training.
-As potential future allied health programs will share use of the gross anatomy laboratory and standardized patient suite, we believe this will provide an excellent opportunity to foster the development of inter-professional skills.
+The program is also designed to have working relationships with other programs on campus, including Biomedical Sciences, Medical Technology, and Athletic Training.
+As potential future allied health programs will share the use of the gross anatomy laboratory and standardized patient suite, we believe this will provide an excellent opportunity to foster the development of inter-professional skills.

 In summary, this program has been carefully designed to graduate highly skilled, ethical, and problem-solving healthcare providers who will be capable not only of assessing and treating patients but also improving their patients' outcomes.

-Scheduled Information Sessions:
+Scheduled Information Sessions

 Loading contact form...

 I grew up in the Hudson Valley and wanted to attend a program that would allow me to give back to the community.
 When I heard Marist was starting a Physician Assistant program I was immediately excited, because the heart of Marist College is the dedication to the service of others.
 With the college’s outstanding academic record and prominent reputation, I knew Marist would best equip me to serve as a Physician Assistant.

 About the Physician Assistant Program